asebian/visumath/README.md

 ## visumath
-Interactive math visualisations with desmos's calculator.
+A collection of educational math visualizations in desmos graphing calculator.

-Please, rather bookmark this site than the desmos URLs since the latter will change on updates!
+Please, **rather bookmark this site than the desmos URLs** since the latter will change on updates!

 ### Vector sum